header

 Back Swing Movement.

-The back swing movement is a very basic movement where you rotate the shoulders and the arms whilst held firmly as a solid one piece unit thus turning the upper body unit and the golf club away from the ball.
+The back swing movement is a very basic movement where the shoulders and the arms are rotated whilst held firmly as a solid one piece unit thus turning the upper body unit and the golf club away from the ball.

 This ultimately forces the hips to rotate away from the frontal facing position and creates a twisting of the upper torso,